All About the Ferber Method Sleep Training Technique

 The Bottom Line

-The Ferber method is just one option when it comes to sleep training, and it’s up to you to decide what technique is best for you and your baby (though you can always ask your child’s healthcare provider for advice).
+The Ferber method is just one sleep training method, and it’s up to you to decide what technique is best for you and your baby (though you can always ask your child’s healthcare provider for advice).

-Experts agree that any type of sleep training that involves your baby “crying it out” isn’t harmful if done correctly.
-That means taking into account your baby’s individual personality, temperament, and needs.
-Some babies may be ready to start the Ferber method at 4 months of age, but some may need to wait until 6 months or later.
-And because you’ll give your child lots of love and attention during their waking hours, graduated or complete “crying it out” won’t cause any emotional damage to your little one or negatively impact your relationship with them.
+Experts agree that sleep training involving “crying it out” isn’t harmful if done correctly, considering the baby's personality and needs.
+Some babies can start Ferber training at 4 months, while others may need to wait until 6 months or later.
+With plenty of love and attention during waking hours, this method won’t harm your child emotionally or affect your relationship.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.